Bible Genre - Literalism

 Literalism (in Relation to the Various Bible Genres)

-We've added this section due to some inquiries from some readers who were wondering if a literal interpretation of Scripture excluded the various literary forms expounded upon in this section.
+We've added this section due to some inquiries from readers who were wondering if a literal interpretation of Scripture excludes the various other literary forms expounded upon in this series.
 In the strictest sense, a literal interpretation is limited to the explicit verbatim meaning of the text and excludes any figurative language.
-Other definitions allow for a realistic or accurate interpretation of the author’s intended meaning.
-Most conservative Biblical scholars (those believing in the inerrancy of Scripture) accept the latter definition.
+However, the correct definition with respect to interpreting an author’s writings must allow for the inclusion of any legitimate literary device that is being employed by the author.
+Otherwise, it would be impossible to make a realistic or accurate interpretation of the author’s intended meaning.
+If we use a non-literal approach to Bible study, we open ourselves up to using subjective standards of interpretation.
+In worst case scenarios, the authority shifts from the infallible divine Author of the Bible to the fallible human reader.

-We hold to the Reformers view of the “literal" sense of Scripture, which was the sense that was intended by the original authors, according to the rules for the type of literary forms used by the author.
-That is, the literal meaning of a passage is what the author intended it to mean, and if this meaning included hyperbole, allegories or metaphors, so be it.
-This is sometimes referred to as the “realistic sense”.
+We hold to the Reformers view of the “literal” sense of Scripture, which was the sense that was intended by the original authors, according to the rules for the type of literary forms used by the author.
+That is, the literal meaning of a passage is what the author intended it to mean, and if this meaning includes hyperbole, allegories or metaphors, so be it.
+This is sometimes referred to as the “realistic sense”, or a “plain or normal reading”.
+In fact, interpreting a passage as a strictly literal statement when the author intended it as allegory would actually violate the intent of the “literal or real sense” of Scripture.
 For example, in John 10:9, Jesus says “I am the gate” (or door).
-We obviously would not interpret this to mean that Jesus is literally a gate complete with handle and hinges, but that metaphorically, He is the gateway to salvation.
-Interpreting a passage as a literal statement when the author wrote it as hyperbole would actually violate the intent of the "literal or real sense" of Scripture, since the reader did not interpret it using the rules of the proper literary form intended by the author, but interpreting the passage as hyperbole would be consistent with the originally intended “literal sense".
+We obviously would not interpret this to mean that Jesus is literally a gate complete with handle and hinges, but that metaphorically, He is the gateway to heaven, or the only way of salvation.

-A very important point that we must emphasize is that, even when the Bible authors make use of figurative language, they are still describing or representing a real person, place, event etc. For example, an argument can be made for a literal or figurative fire in hell, but in either case, the fire is real, either as literal fire or as a figurative representation of the real wrath of God.
+A final important point that we must emphasize is that, even when the Bible authors make use of figurative language, they are still describing or representing a real person, place, event etc. To illustrate, an argument can be made for a literal or figurative fire in hell, but in either case, the fire is real, either as literal fire or as a figurative representation of the real wrath of God.

 The next two paragraphs have been added based on some exchanged emails with a good friend of mine discussing our article on Biblical Genealogies.
 In that article, we addressed the difficulty of the genealogy in Ruth 4 (and Matthew 1:5) of Salmon and Rahab being the parents of Boaz (who married Ruth and became an ancestor of the Messiah) since Salmon and Rahab lived about 1400BC and Boaz lived about 300 years later.
 Part of the solution lies in understanding the original Hebrew and Greek languages, in which the words for “father” and “son” can also mean “ancestor” and “descendant”.
 Our conclusion was that Salmon and Rahab were ancestors rather than parents of Boaz.
 My friend had difficulty with this conclusion, stating that “I take the Bible literally”.
 I also take the Bible literally, but our initial disagreement arose from a slightly different understanding of the term “literal”.
 His admirable view was that, when the Bible says “Salmon was the father of Boaz”, it means that Salmon was literally the father of Boaz.
 Now, if the Bible had originally been written in English, he would be absolutely correct; but when we consider the original language, we see that either “father” or “ancestor” can be the literal meaning, and the correct interpretation must be established by context and other factors.
 His ultra-literal interpretation would be a problem with Mt 1:1 (This is the genealogy of Jesus the Messiah the son of David, the son of Abraham).
 So, we see that the original Biblical languages and the context must be taken into account when determining the literal sense of the author’s original meaning.